soupglasses/nix-system-graphics/README.md

 ## Installing with Nix Flakes

+Ensure you have Nix installed with Flakes support enabled.
+You can do this by installing [Lix](https://lix.systems/install/) or using one of the [nix-installers](https://nix-community.github.io/nix-installers/).
+Lastly, you may also [enable it manually](https://nixos.wiki/wiki/Flakes#Other_Distros.2C_without_Home-Manager) if you installed Nix with another approach that didn't enable Flakes support.

-While this will be very induvidualized to how your `flake.nix` is written, but generally a complete file would look like the following.
+Now, adding a system-manager config will be very individualized to how your `flake.nix` is written, but generally a complete file would look like the following.

 ```nix
 {